-Camp TAG (The Allergy Gang)
+FAACT's Camp TAG (The Allergy Gang)

-Camp TAG provides a safe place for children with food allergies, eosinophilic disorders and asthma and their non-allergic siblings to have fun - with no worries about allergic reactions - and meet other children who share similar experiences.
-It is a bonding and empowering week for all campers, ages 5-13, including parents.
-Teens, ages 14+, may serve as volunteer teen counselors and receive community service hours for their time during the week.
+Camp TAG is a one-week day camp designed specifically for children between the ages of 4 - 13 and teen counselors, ages 14+.
+Camp TAG provides a safe place for children with food allergies, asthma, eosinophilic disorders, FPIES, Celiac disease, eczema, mast cell, and their non-allergic siblings to have fun - with no worries about allergic reactions.
+Camp TAG allows the campers to meet other children who share similar experiences, and it is a bonding and empowering week for the entire family.

-Camp TAG is 95% fun and 5% educational, with age-appropriate activities and games each day on food allergies, anaphylaxis, nutrition, the emotional impact of living with food allergies (for children with food allergies and their families), and how to stay safe at school and at home.
+Camp TAG is 95% fun and 5% educational, with age-appropriate

+activities and games each day on food allergies, anaphylaxis, nutrition, the emotional impact of living with food allergies, and how to stay safe at school and at home.
 The curriculum was designed and reviewed by FAACT's Medical Advisory Board.